Cognitive Behavioral Therapy

 CBT techniques can also assist in healing from conditions including:

-Knowing that CBT focuses on changing negative thinking patterns and behaviors, it shows that you can learn coping skills that will improve your mental health, both in the moment and over time.
-If you or a loved one is experiencing any of these symptoms, speaking with your doctor or a mental health professional can help you decide if CBT is right for you.
+CBT focuses on cognitive restructuring.
+That means changing negative thinking patterns and behaviors.
+It shows that you can learn coping skills to improve your mental health, both in the moment and over time.
+If you or a loved one is experiencing any of these symptoms, speaking with your doctor or a mental health professional can help you decide if these cognitive therapies for mental illness are right for you.

 Cognitive Behavioral Therapy in Drug & Alcohol Addiction Treatment